 This is an easy and fast recipe for homemade meatballs that do not involve baking nor the crockpot.
 These meatballs are cooked via stovetop simmering in a deliciously hot and spicy chipotle sauce.
-They are great to pair with subs or your favorite pasta like spaghetti.

 These meatballs are really tender and soft, and come with a generous heaping of spicy chipotle sauce.
 The sauce is made from crushed tomatoes, garlic, and herbs like basil and oregano.
 Yum.
-Mr. Savory Tooth and I had this for dinner last night with angel hair pasta and a big glass of milk.

 So what makes these meatballs so moist and tender?
 It’s all about the length of cooking — read about the experiment at Serious Eats.
 When you cook meatballs on the stove, the meatballs finish cooking at around 30 minutes when being simmered in sauce.
 When you cook meatballs in a slow cooker or crockpot, meatballs take hours to cook and end up being dry and crumbly.
 So while it may sound like a great idea to cook meatballs for a really long time in a crockpot, it’s not because the meatballs lose their tenderness.
 So put away that slow cooker, and take out your favorite pan or pot with a lid!